 In 425 AD, following the dominance of Christianity, the Byzantine emperor Theodosius II prohibited the cult of ancient Greek and Roman gods in the temple.
-In fact, he allowed people to use its fine marble for the construction of churches, housed and other buildings in the town.
+In fact, he allowed people to use its fine marble for the construction of churches, houses and other buildings in the town.
 By the end of the Byzantine period, in the middle 15th century, only 21 of the 104 columns had survived.

-The temple suffered more damages during the Turkish occupation and the first decades of the Greek State.
+The temple suffered more damage during the Ottoman occupation and the first decades of the Greek State.
 In 1852, a severe storm totally destroyed the cella and the great statue of Zeus.
 By that time, only 15 columns survived and a sixteenth column was lying on the ground.

-There are many ways to reach the Temple of Olympian Zeus, from any location in Athens.
+There are many ways to reach the Temple of Olympian Zeus from any location in Athens.

-Private transfers: We recommend using an online pre-booked Athens transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 693 881 8288, 0030 694 597 2090, 0030 690 943 9292or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
+You can also book your taxi online.

 By bus/trolleybus: Since the Temple of Olympian Zeus is located in one of the most central regions in Athens, there are many bus stops nearby.
 Check the routes and the official timetables on OASA Telematics.